MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 ## More resources

-This section provides a quick summary of useful links for administrators working with R Server's operationalization feature.
+This section provides a quick summary of useful links for administrators working with Machine Learning Server's operationalization feature.

 >Use the table of contents to find all of the guides and documentation needed by the administrator.